kopyl/vodafone-traffic-monitor/README.md

 ##### 2. Push the image to the registry

 1. Login with `az acr login --name vodafonetrafficmonitorregistry` (keep the same name)
-2. Tag with `docker tag kopyl/vodafone-traffic-monitor vodafonetrafficmonitorregistry.azurecr.io/vodafone-traffic-monitor` (to ensure stable version updates each deployment, tag each new build with the new version like `vodafonetrafficmonitorregistry.azurecr.io/vodafone-traffic-monitor:4`)
+2. Tag with `docker tag kopyl/vodafone-traffic-monitor vodafonetrafficmonitorregistry.azurecr.io/vodafone-traffic-monitor` (to ensure stable version updates each deployment, tag each new build with a new version like `vodafonetrafficmonitorregistry.azurecr.io/vodafone-traffic-monitor:4`)
 3. And finally push to the registry: `doker push vodafonetrafficmonitorregistry.azurecr.io/vodafone-traffic-monitor`

 ##### 3. Now you need credentials for deploying the container to Azure Container instances service